Mathematics/Arts and Crafts

 Duration : 75 minutes

-Subject area : Mathematics, arts and crafts and natural sciences
+Subject area : Mathematics, arts and crafts, and science

 In the event of non-attendance without cancellation seven days before the day of attendance, the client will be invoiced a fee of NOK 500.